RoseBlair/movieDB/README.md

 # General Use

 When a user accesses the main page of the project, they are greeted with their collection of movies.
-This data is stored in a Firebase database and is dynamically accessed when the page loads and freshes the DOM as changes are mad eto the database.
-API integration was added to allow for a user to search for additional movies to add to their collection.
+This data is stored in a Firebase database and is dynamically accessed when the page loads and freshes the DOM as changes are made to the database.
+API integration allows for a user to search for additional movies to add to their collection.

 # Notes

-All of the site's behavior and functionality takes place without the browser window refreshing, unless switching from the Library and Search pages to the other page.
+All of the site's behavior and functionality takes place without the browser window refreshing, unless switching from the Library or Search pages via the navbar.

 # Languages/Libraries/Concepts Used
 - HTML 5